ffmaer/quicksort-python/README.md

 - It's also known as monkey sort, stupid sort, random sort, and permutation sort.
 [2]
 - It's a highly inefficient sorting algorithm.
 [2]

+### Pancakesort
+- Time: O(n^2) Space: O(1)
+- You find and flip the largest element to the front.
+And then you flip the largest element to the end.
+Repeat the process until the arry is sorted.

 References:
 1. https://www.programiz.com/dsa/bucket-sort
 2. https://en.wikipedia.org/wiki/Bogosort